mavilein/Mongo-Connector-Preview/README.md

 **Features Other Connectors Have That Will Be Implemented Later**
 - Cascading delete
 - Bulk Import / Export
-- Raw query execution.
+- Raw query execution

-**API Differences (schema is not yet adjusted )**

-- Unique Constraints are not enforced within embedded documents due to a bug in Mongo https://jira.mongodb.org/browse/SERVER-1068
-- A lot of deploy functionality not implemented (renaming does not work / Deleting a type does not delete it's collection)
-- Filters and pagination on nested Documents are ignored
-- Relational Filters on Join Relations do not work
+- Relational filters on Join Relations towards non-embedded types
+- query arguments (where, first, last, skip etc) on nested relations towards embedded types

 **Reporting Issues**